-- Salary and wages includes Sh.6,600 paid to the Revenue Authority as penalties and interests on delayed of the Berlin Submission of PAYE deduction.
-Hire purchase interest relates to interest or the submission of PAYE deduction.
+- Salary and wages includes Sh.6,600 paid to the Revenue Authority as penalties and interests on delayed submission of PAYE deduction.

+Hire purchase interest relates to interest on located interest on located interests.
 1. - 2. chairman's personal car Sh.26,700. - The company directors and senior managers are given free laundry services at the company's laundry.
 The 3. cost of cleaning their personal clothing for the year ended 31 December 2021 was Sh.13,300. - Legal and professional expenses includes Sh.14,600 incurred while defending the managing director in a 4. private suit. - 5.
 Repair and maintenance include the cost of acquiring a second hand laundry machines for Sh.16,700. - The 10% of bad and doubtful debt relate to general provision for bad debt while the balance relate to 6. specific provision for bad debts. - 7.
 Subscription and donations comprise: